srtamaciel/fizzbuzz-test/README.md

 The console should print:

 - fizz if the number is divisible by 3
--buzz if the number is divisible by 5
+- buzz if the number is divisible by 5
--fizzbuzz if the number is divisible by 3 and 5
+- fizzbuzz if the number is divisible by 3 and 5
--print numbers from 0 to the number you choose
+- print numbers from 0 to the number you choose

 ---